 - Your videos don’t have to be pristine quality.
 They shouldn’t be grainy, but people will tolerate less-than-studio quality if the content is engaging.

 - Don’t expect an immediate flood of viewers.
 Facebook, YouTube, and Google Search, among others, are notoriously fuzzy with details about their algorithms, but it’s conventional wisdom that all of these platforms like frequency: The more content you produce, the more the algorithms like you.
 That means you have a clear path to increased visibility – produce more videos – but also a built-in disadvantage when you’re just getting started.
 Tl;dr: be patient.

 - Facebook Live video probably won’t be the magic bullet forever.
 There is no “final Facebook algorithm change.”
 Changes will keep coming, and the next one will probably treat video differently than this one.
-Facebook was “obsessed” with live video back in 2016, then they were less obsessed in 2017, and now 2018 kicks off with Zuckerberg and Mosseri singing the praises of live video.
-Who knows – maybe by the time your live video operation is thriving, there will be a Facebook algorithm change that favors VR, or local businesses, or who knows.
+Facebook was “obsessed” with live video back in 2016, then they were less obsessed in 2017, and they seem obsessed again.
+Who knows – maybe by the time your live video operation is thriving, there will be a Facebook algorithm change that favors VR.

 Conclusions on Facebook Algorithm Changes

 Facebook algorithm changes will never stop.
 That much seems clear.
 If we take that as our starting point, here are some things that marketers can trust through past, ongoing, and future changes: